Note the TAE40116 has now been superseded by the new TAE40122

 • existing workers looking to become trainers/assessors in RTOs

 Face to face component is 10 consecutive business days split this way: 7 days in the classroom and 3 days via Zoom.
-Courses usually start on a Monday and follow through to Thursday of the following week with the final day (Day 10 self-paced training day) being dedicated to revision and consolidation.
-Access to Day 10 self-paced training days are included for 12 months for those students who want extra time to master topics or engage in one-on-one tuition.
+Courses usually start on a Monday and finish on the following Friday.
+Help Days are for consolidation, revision and one on one tuition.
+Access to Help Days are included for 12 months for those students who require extra time to master topics or engage in one-on-one tuition.
 Delivery of all practical training sessions and most of the other practical assessment activities are completed in the face to face component of the course.
 Other assessments not completed in class will need to be completed afterwards by students.

 TAE40122 Certificate IV in Training and Assessment